KingOfBrian/RZAssemblage/README.md

 Due to the API design of UITableView, and how both the delegate and dataSource properties provide views, there's a UITableView subclass to simplify binding.
 It will internally intercept both the delegate and dataSource API's and respond to API methods that provide views, and relay all other messages back to the delegate and dataSource properties that are externally configured.
 This subclass is not required to use RZTree, but simplifies wiring things up.

 ## History
 RZTree conceptually originated from RZCollectionList.
 The RZCollectionList API was a bit confusing, especially around names (RZCollectionListCollectionViewDataSourceDelegate!), and sections.
-The name RZArborist was chosen to emphasize it's key like nature, after a more confusing name of RZAssemblage.
+The name RZArborist was chosen to emphasize it's tree like nature, after a more confusing name of RZAssemblage.